davestewart/davestewart-content/content/products/timezone-planner/index.md

   - click in the Formula Bar
   - paste `="Team (" & INDIRECT("L") & ")"`

+### Fair-use sharing

+If you decide to share your carefully-curated schedule with another team member, you can just copy and paste.

+Here's the steps:

+- copy values from the first set of blocks
+- you paste into an email, Slack or even another spreadsheet
+- they paste the values into their spreadsheet
+- they ensure their sheet is localised in [settings](#localise-the-sheet)

+However – ***please*** see the note above about [sharing](#fair-use-policy) and fair use!

 ## Problems

 Occasionally, the Matrix may get stuck on the Loading status.
 If this happens: